dafny-lang/blog/_posts/2024-01-10-semantics-of-regular-expressions.markdown

 }
 ```

+Note that the [`{:abstemious}`](https://dafny.org/latest/DafnyRef/DafnyRef#sec-abstemious) attribute above signals that a function does not need to unfold a codatatype instance very far (perhaps just one destructor call) to prove a relevant property.
+Knowing this is the case can aid the proofs of properties about the function.

 ### Denotational Semantics as Induced Morphism

 The denotational semantics of regular expressions can now be defined through induction, as a function `Denotational: Exp -> Lang`, by making use of the operations on languages we have just defined: